-The pandemic has caused heightened anxiety amongst credit providers during the initial period, given the surrounding uncertainties and potential severe economic impact.
+The pandemic and the weak market sentiment has caused heightened anxiety amongst credit providers due to the uncertainties and serious potential economic impact.
 The banks went into total risk avoidance mode and were negative biased on all funded credit.
-The management took immediate steps to connect with all its credit providers to allay concerns and where the necessary rescheduled timeline for near-term debt service.
+The management took necessary steps to connect with all its credit providers to allay concerns and where necessary rescheduled the timeline for near-term debt service.